No. 94; September 2016

-Psychiatric medications can be very helpful, even life-saving, for some children and adolescents.
+Psychiatric medications can be very helpful, even life saving, for some children and adolescents.
 However, some of these medications may lead to weight gain.
-The antipsychotic medications, in particular, have also been associated with problems controlling blood sugar, cholesterol and triglycerides.
+The antipsychotic medications in particular, have also been associated with problems controlling blood sugar and cholesterol..
 These changes can increase the risk of a child or adolescent developing diabetes and heart related problems.
-Parents should discuss the risks and benefits of specific medications with their child’s physician.
+Parents should discuss the risks and benefits of specific medications with their child's physician.

-A comprehensive psychiatric evaluation by a qualified physician should be done before a child or adolescent is prescribed any of these medications.
+A comprehensive psychiatric evaluation by a qualified psychiatric prescriber should be done before a child or adolescent is prescribed any of these medications.

 Weight gain is possible with many medications.
 Some examples of medications that can lead to weight gain include:

 - Antipsychotics: such as aripiprazole (Abilify), chlorpromazine (Thorazine), clozapine (Clozaril), olanzapine (Zyprexa), pimozide (Orap), quetiapine (Seroquel), risperidone (Risperdal), ziprasidone (Geodon)